• About Us

 Small to medium bite-sized pasta works well.
 Rotini or fusilli are our favorites.
 Tri-color is tasty and very beautiful.

 This pasta salad is easily adapted to tastes.
-Other great additions are cubed mozzarella, Italian cured meats, and pepperoncini peppers.
+Other great additions are cucumbers, Italian cured meats, and pepperoncini peppers.

 Nutrition